 5 Stock Gainers for Wednesday: BioNTech, VBI Vaccines, Calix

-Stocks were rising on Wednesday following news that drugmaker Pfizer (PFE) - Get Report reached a coronavirus vaccine agreement with the U.S. government.
+Stocks finished higher Wednesday following news that drugmaker Pfizer (PFE) - Get Report reached a coronavirus vaccine agreement with the U.S. government.

 Global coronavirus infections crossed 15 million on Wednesday, according to Reuters, and the U.S. reported more than 1,000 deaths from Covid-19 on Tuesday, the first time since June 10 the country surpassed that mark.